Rickard Söderberg

-John Rickard Söderberg (born 10 April 1975) in Snöstorp, Halland, is a Swedish tenor, singer and debater.
+John Rickard Söderberg (born 10 April 1975) is a Swedish tenor, singer and debater.

 Early life and education

-Söderberg started as a pianist and had studied playing at the Music College of Gothenburg University.
+Söderberg was born in Snöstorp, Halland.
+He started as a pianist and had studied playing at the Music College of University of Gothenburg.
 He started his singing career after he began studying opera at Operacademy at the Royal Danish Theatre in Copenhagen, Denmark.
 Even before he had finished his studies he had made opera debuts on stages in Denmark, Sweden and Germany.
 After this he has continued his opera career at both smaller and bigger operahouses and today sings in Europe, US and Africa.

 Career

 Söderberg is known for his interpretations of baroque music, Mozart and Wagner, in roles such as Idomeneo, don Ottavio, Lurcanio, Oronte and Loge.
 Earlier he has also sung major roles such as Count Almaviva, Lensky, Rodolfo and don José.

 In 2005 he had the lead role in a modern interpretation of the opera Temistocle by Johann Christian Bach.
 During the summer of the same year Söderberg made his writing debut at the Drottningholm Palace Theatre as Oronte in the opera Alcina along with Anne Sofie von Otter and Christine Schäffer.
 In 2007 he had the lead role in L'Orfeo by Claudio Monteverdi and in 2012 the lead role in Orlando paladino by Joseph Haydn.

 During 2011 he was part of Värmlandsoperan's interpretation of Wagner's Ring in the role as Loge.
 At Malmö Opera, Söderberg has played the role of Idomeneo along with Malena Ernman.
 He has also had roles in The Rake's Progress, Dialogues of the Carmelites, Madama Butterfly, The Tales of Hoffmann, The Magic Flute, Don Giovanni, Elijah and Let's make an Opera by Benjamin Britten.
 In 2013 he participated in the TV4 show Körslaget, being the leader of the choir from Halmstad.
 He finished third in the show.